Emi Palmor: The committee of the negative consequences of polygamy

 In January 2017, the government appointed Palmor to head the inter-ministerial committee to deal with the negative consequences of polygamy.
 Polygamy exists in Israel primarily in its Bedouin community that live in the Negev.
 The team sought to crack down on the practice through expanded police enforcement alongside anti-polygamy education in Bedouin schools and funding for programs that boost women's education, employment, healthcare and empowerment.
 The team's conclusions were submitted in a concluding report published in July 2018 and approved by Cabinet Ministers.
-Palmor spent a year meeting with Beduin women in southern Israel to develop the government's plan', and once it's 84 recommendations were published it drew criticism for trying to balance between discouraging the practice, while recognizing it cannot be immediately eliminated and surprisingly endorsed temporary permission to Sharia Courts to register such marriages under specific circumstances.
+Palmor spent a year meeting with Beduin women in southern Israel to develop the government's plan', and once its 84 recommendations were published it drew criticism for trying to balance between discouraging the practice, while recognizing it cannot be immediately eliminated and surprisingly endorsed temporary permission to Sharia Courts to register such marriages under specific circumstances.